davidblakneymoore/DBM.functions/README.md

 The function `Aligning_Values_Across_Multiple_Vertical_Axes` generates axis limits for aligning values across multiple vertical axes on plots.
 [Here](https://github.com/davidblakneymoore/DBM.functions/blob/main/Sugar%20Maple%20Sap%20Flow%20and%20Wood%20Temperature%20Time-Series%20Plot.jpeg) is an example plot that used this function to align `0`s across the primary and secondary vertical axes.

 The function `Comparing_Multiple_Independent_Correlation_Coefficients` compares 3 or more correlation coefficients from independent correlations (Levy, 1977).
 This function generates p values for pairwise correlation coefficient comparisons as well as means separation lettering.
-It has been cited in several publications (Beghin, 2023; Chue and Yeo, 2022; Findor et al., 2021; Matko and Sedlmeier, 2023) and it was inspired partly by the `agricolae` package (de Mendiburu, 2017).
+It has been cited in several publications (Beghin, 2023; Chue and Yeo, 2022; Findor et al., 2021; Matko and Sedlmeier, 2023).

 The function `Finding_the_Optimal_Sigmoid_Function_Model` determines which sigmoid function best fits a binary response data set (a data set where the response variable contains only `1`s and `0`s) from ten different, fully differentiable sigmoid functions.
 [Here](https://github.com/davidblakneymoore/DBM.functions/blob/main/Comparing%20Sigmoid%20Function%20Models.jpeg) is a plot that shows what this function can do.

 <b>Works Cited</b>

-de Mendiburu, F. 2017. agricolae: Statistical Procedures for Agricultural Research.
-R package version 1.2-8. https://CRAN.R-project.org/package=agricolae.

 Beghin, G. 2023.
 Does the Lay Concept of Mental Disorder Necessitate a Dysfunction?
 Advances in Experimental Philosophy of Medicine, edited by Kristien Hens and Andreas De Block.
 Bloomsbury Publishing.
 Pp. 71-96.